 - Charlotte’s Web Cannabis Strain

-What Is Cancer and Why is Cannabis a Good Treatment?
+What Is Cancer – and is Cannabis a Good Treatment?

-Scientifically defined, cancer is a category of related diseases in which unhealthy, cancer cells begin to rapidly grow and divide throughout the body.
-This process can be harmful, because compared with normal, healthy cells, cancer cells do not have a direct function or purpose, and rather become invasive within the body instead of specializing for a specific reason to assist the body.
-These cancerous cells can form together without stopping or pausing, rapidly growing into what are known as tumors, which then often have to be removed later on.
+Scientifically defined, cancer is a category of related diseases in which cancerous cells rapidly grow and divide throughout the body.
+This process can be harmful, because compared with normal, healthy cells, cancer cells do not have a direct function or purpose.
+Rather they become invasive within the body, rapidly growing into what are known as tumors, which then often have to be removed later on.

-Tumors that are cancerous are known as being malignant, meaning they are capable of invading other nearby tissues and growing rapidly in those locations as well.
-During this process, other cancer cells can break off and travel far from the source location into other, far away places throughout the body.
-This is why we often hear of stories where cancer has spread into various parts of a person’s body.
+Tumors that are cancerous are known as ‘malignant,’ meaning they are capable of invading other nearby tissues and growing rapidly.
+Of course, this is what makes cancer spread into various parts of a person’s body.

-Sometimes, tumors can be classified as benign.
-This is generally a much more positive result, because although this class of tumors can grow extremely large and needs to be removed surgically, benign tumors don’t have cells that break off and spread throughout the body.
-Unlike malignant tumors, benign tumors likely do not grow back after removal.
-Benign tumors, once removed, generally are not life threatening, unless they are located within the brain, which is an exception where the mass then needs to be urgently removed in order to prevent any complications from arising.
-Hospitals take any type of mass within the brain very seriously and act quickly upon a result such as this one.
+Sometimes, though, tumors can be classified as benign.
+This is generally a much more positive result, because although this class of tumors can grow extremely large and need to be removed surgically, benign tumors don’t have cells that break off and spread throughout the body.

-Cancer cells arise due to a malfunctioning within the genes, and in this sense, cancer is genetic.
-Genes control the way in which the body’s cells function; how they grow, divide and then eventually sometimes die off.
-As cells divide, errors can occur within these genes, as well as the DNA itself can become damaged.
+Cancer cells arise due to a malfunctioning within the genes.
+Genes control the way in which the body’s cells function; how they grow, divide, and then eventually sometimes die off.
+As cells divide, errors can occur within our genetic makeup (genome), and also the DNA itself can become damaged.

-Since cancer is essentially just a collection of incorrect cells, it can occur just about anywhere in the body, and spread extremely far from the point of origin, through the body or even the lymph system.
-Due to this, the most common types of cancer in the world are mostly in unrelated, unconnected parts of the body.
+Since cancer is essentially a collection of uncontrollably reproducing cells, it can occur just about anywhere in the body and spread far from the point of origin – through organs, blood, bone, muscles, or even the lymph system.
+Due to this, many of the most common types of cancer in the world are unrelated, existing in isolated parts of the body.

 What Is Breast Cancer?